silascoroza/WD-SEATWORK3-PROJECT/readme.md

 Description of the project in details.

 Guiding Question:

-- What is the project
-- Whats the purpose
+- What is the project: The project focuses on the design of website headers and footers.
+It showcases various design examples from different websites and includes animations on other sections of the pages.
+Additionally, it explores innovative and creative approaches to enhance the visual appeal and functionality of these crucial website elements.

+- Whats the purpose: The purpose of the project is to show how to design good headers and footers for websites.
+It includes different design examples and animations to inspire web designers and improve user experience.

-- What are key components
+- What are key components:The key components of the project include:

+Design Examples: Various styles and examples of website headers and footers.
+Animations: Interactive elements and animations that enhance other parts of the website.
+Visual Appeal: Techniques to make headers and footers visually attractive.
+Functionality: Features that improve user experience and navigation.
+Innovation: Creative and unique design approaches to stand out.

-- What technology used and how it is used
+- What technology used and how it is used:
+HTML (HyperText Markup Language) is used to structure the content of the headers and footers, providing the basic framework and elements such as navigation menus, logos, and links, while CSS (Cascading Style Sheets) is used to style these headers and footers, making them visually appealing by setting colors, fonts, layouts, and adding effects like hover states and transitions.

 ### Key Components
 <!-- TODO: List of Key Components -->